ExtensionEngineArchive/xblock_charting/README.md

         #.
 Change the value for the key ``"advanced_modules"`` to ``piechart``

-#.
-Using the XBlock in the course
+# Using the XBlock in the course
-.In the Studio go to:
+In the Studio go to:

 ![Settings->Advanced Settings](https://raw.githubusercontent.com/ExtensionEngine/xblock_charting/master/doc/img/1.png)

-.Add a piechart policy key on the advanced_modules keys
+Add a piechart policy key on the advanced_modules keys

 ![Policy key added](https://raw.githubusercontent.com/ExtensionEngine/xblock_charting/master/doc/img/2.png)

-.After that, a new button called Advanced will appear in your unit edit view
+After that, a new button called Advanced will appear in your unit edit view

 ![Advanced](https://raw.githubusercontent.com/ExtensionEngine/xblock_charting/master/doc/img/3.png)

-.Add a new option called Pie Chart, which will add the component with the default pie chart to the course.
+Add a new option called Pie Chart, which will add the component with the default pie chart to the course.

 ![Adding pie chart](https://raw.githubusercontent.com/ExtensionEngine/xblock_charting/master/doc/img/4.png)

-.You can change the parameters of the pie chart by pressing the edit button.
+You can change the parameters of the pie chart by pressing the edit button.

 ![Display pie chart](https://raw.githubusercontent.com/ExtensionEngine/xblock_charting/master/doc/img/5.png)

-.Right now you can change:
+Right now you can change:
     1. Title of the XBlock
     2. Width and Height of the XBlock
     3. Start and End angle of the Pie Chart